Eliminating radiative losses in long-range exciton transport: Results: efficient robust transport

 \subsection{Single Chain Transport Incurs Losses}

-We begin our investigation by considering the simplest possible transport system encompassed by our generic model -- the linear chain with a single site per unit cell ($U_\text{mono}$ in Fig.~\ref{fig:system}).
-To allow for a fair comparison between this system and the more complex geometries discussed later, we choose the phonon bath parameters such that Eq.~\eqref{eq:Sw-DL} is optimal for transport with \cell{mono}.
-This means that we set $\omega_0^2 = \delta E ^2 - \Gamma^2$ so that the fastest phonon-mediated transitions occur between eigenstates separated by energy difference $\delta E$.
-We maintain this same $\omega_0$ value for all other unit cells in order to compare to the `optimal' single chain.
+We begin our investigation by considering the simplest possible transport system encompassed by our generic model -- the linear chain with a single site per unit cell (\cell{mono} in Fig.~\ref{fig:system}).
+To allow for a fair comparison between this system and the more complex geometries discussed later, we choose the phonon bath parameters such that the temperature independent part of Eq.~\eqref{eq:Sw-DL} is optimal for transport with \cell{mono}.
+This means that we set $\omega_0^2 = \delta E ^2 - \Gamma^2$ (derived by neglecting the term in square brackets, solving $\frac{d S_{DL}}{d\omega} = 0$ for $\omega_0$ then setting $\omega = \delta E$) so that fast phonon-mediated transitions occur between eigenstates separated by energy difference $\delta E$.
+This choice will favour the single site unit cell configuration, and thus provide a fair benchmark for comparing the multi-site unit cell cases below.
+We maintain this same $\omega_0$ value for all other unit cells throughout this work

 As shown in Fig.~\ref{fig:single-chain}, despite these optimal phonon parameters, the linear chain network geometry is highly sensitive to radiative loss rate $\gamma_\text{rad}$, with a gradual reduction in (relative) population on the sites near the bottom of the chain as $\gamma_\text{rad}$ increases.
 This failure to transport population down the chain can be explained by considering the bottom panel of Fig.~\ref{fig:single-chain}, which illustrates the eigenstate structure of the system Hamiltonian.
 Firstly, this panel demonstrates that the eigenstates remain relatively localized over only a few sites and that the corresponding eigenenergies are approximately evenly spaced (excluding boundary effects).
 Secondly, by examining the \textit{optical brightness}, defined as